raspberrypilearning/cd-sebento-scratch-1/en/step_7.md

 title: What about the backwards parrot?
 ---

-It does look a little funny to have that parrot flyming backwards.
-Just like you’d usually turn around rather than walking backwards, the parrot would turn around rather than flyming that way.
+It does look a little funny to have that parrot flying backwards.
+Just like you’d usually turn around rather than walking backwards, the parrot would turn around rather than flying that way.
 Luckily for you, Scratch has a block for this!

 The `point in direction`{:class="blockmotion"} block lets you pick the direction your sprite is pointing in.
 You can type in any number, but it comes with the four you'll need most already in there: `up`, `down`, `left` and `right`.
 You’ll find it in the **motion** blocks section.